coolya/some-modelix-samples/spa-dashboard-angular/README.md

 Before you can start the application, you need to start one of the available openAPI implementations.
 Thus, you can either start the [rest-api-json-bulk](../rest-api-json-bulk)) implementation, or alternatively you can start the [rest-api-model-server](../rest-api-model-server) implementation.
-Check the READMEs of these projects on how to run them.
+Check the README of the corresponding project on how to start them.

+**Note**: Make sure you have the correct ports defined [in the API URLs](src/app/Container.ts).
+This app expects `8080` by default.

 ### 3. Run the angular app

 Next run this single page application via:
 ```
-./gradlew spa-dashboard-angular:run
+./gradlew spa-dashboard-angular:npmRun
 ```
 You can then go to `http://localhost:4200` to see a dashboard with the courses model content.